 3. This will bring you to the STAT CREW software menu.
-"The Automated ScoreBook Baseball/Softball" should be blue and you sh

 "The Automated ScoreBook Baseball/Softball" should be blue and you should be able to click on it (see the next screen).

 4. When you click on it, it will prompt you for the serial number.
 Enter the code located on your invoice.
 It is either a 10- or 11-digit number that begins with BS- (see screen below).